Quasi-factorization and Multiplicative Comparison of Subalgebra-Relative Entropy: Applications

-for some quantum channel $\tilde{\Psi}$.
-In the classical probability setting, it is often much easier to prove estimates analogous to those in Proposition \ref{near}.
+The main idea of this Section is to transfer bounds of the form in Equation \eqref{eq:boundtotrans} to those on the corresponding quantum channel $\Phi_{\vec{p}}$.
+In doing so, we derive Loewner order bounds on quantum representations from classical vector order bounds that are often simpler to calculate.
+From these order inequalities, the techniques of this paper yield relative entropy inequalities.
 Also, the convex combination form of equation \eqref{eq:convex} allows us to upper bound the constant $c$ in Theorem \ref{revconv} by $|\G|$.

-A nice case of group quasi-factorization involves subgroups $\G_1, ..., \G_J \subseteq \G$.
+A nice case of quasi-factorization with transference involves subgroups $\G_1, ..., \G_J \subseteq \G$.
 If $\cup_{j=1}^J \G_j$ contains generators of the entire group, then we may conclude that at least some chain of conditional expectations from the set $\{\G_j\}_{j=1}^J$ of length $|\G|$ or shorter will include $\E_\G$ in convex combination.
 (C)SQF follows with good constants depending on the specific structure of the group.
 The highlighted example appears in the next section, where we consider transference analogs on conditional expectations and semigroups derived from finite graphs.

+Though we highlight a particular group representation for clarity, the techniques of this Section apply to other representations.
+One may for instance consider both left and right regular representations, in which case nearly equivalent results hold.
+It is not always valid, however, to mix one classical representation with a different quantum representation.
+It is also not assured that distinct representations will always yield the same optimal constants.

 \begin{exam}[Symmetric Group of Degree 3] \normalfont The group of permutations on 3 indices, known both as the symmetric group of degree 3 ($S_3$) and as the dihedral group of degree 3, is the smallest non-abelian group.
-It contains 6 elements, which we may naturally associate to permutations of 6 qudit subsystems on the tensor product Hilbert space $\mathcal{H}_d^{\otimes 6}$ for any $d \in \NN$.
+It contains 6 elements, which we may represent on 6-dimensional probability space or on 6-dimensional Hilbert space as above.
 We may describe convex combinations of unitaries from this group by